How do you manage the break talks?

 But, Do you know how to manage these break talks?

-Management of break talks step by step
+Managing break talks step by step

 And finally, having made and commented on each of the previous points, we must make a small motivational talk so that the players return to the field of play more motivated.

-The sandwich technique in break talks
+The sandwich technique in the break talks

 The sandwich technique refers to the technique that we must apply in these talks through three different layers or phases.

-The goals of the break talks
+The objectives of the break talks

-• Do reflect to the players about mistakes made to try to correct them during the second part.
+• Do reflect to the players about the mistakes made to try to correct them during the second part.

 You may also be interested in some of the following courses